nickel-lang/organist/README.ideal.md

 ### Deployment

-If you want to push things yet a bit further, Nixel can also interoperate with [tf-ncl](https://github.com/tweag/tf-ncl) to allow you to manage the deployment infrastructure for your project.
+If you want to push things yet a bit further, Nixel can also be used to manage the deployment of your project, using for instance [tf-ncl](https://github.com/tweag/tf-ncl) or [nickel-kubernetes](https://github.com/tweag/nickel-kubernetes/).

 > TODO: Document